NewEconoLab/NNS-EN/nns_protocol.rst

 The first parameter is a protocol

-For example, http maps a domain name to an Internet address.
+For example, HTTP maps a domain name to an Internet address.

-For example, addr maps a domain name to a NEO address( which is probably the most common mapping)
+For example, addr maps a domain name to an NEO address( which is probably the most common mapping)

 The second parameter is the hash of the domain name that is to be resolved.